The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-One might reply that the compatibility between NSQM and assumption (iv) is not sufficient to derive the conclusion that these interpretations are ruled out by the NSQM theorem.
+Unfortunately, this conclusion might be argued to be ungrounded after a careful analysis.
+In fact, one might reply that the compatibility between NSQM and assumption (iv) is not sufficient to derive the conclusion that these interpretations are ruled out by the NSQM theorem.
 Rather, they should be compatible with the rest of the assumptions (i)-(iii).
 But we are currently uncertain of whether or not these interpretations accept the other assumptions.
-For example, based on an intuitive reading of some of these interpretations, one might argue that relational quantum mechanics denies (iii), whilst the consistent histories approach denies (ii), and therefore block the conclusion that they are ruled out by the FR theorem.
-However, as things currently stand, we cannot undoubtedly conclude, with the exception of SQM, that this is actually the case.
+For example, based on an intuitive reading of some of these interpretations, one might argue that relational quantum mechanics denies (iii), whilst the consistent histories approach denies (ii), and therefore block the conclusion that they are ruled out by the FR theorem.\footnote{One concrete idea in this direction is perspectivalism endorsed by \citep{dieks}, which mainly states that NSQM are interpretations that deny (iii) by virtue of the fact that they permit the possibility of ascribing to the same physical system more than one objective state.} However, as things currently stand, we cannot undoubtedly conclude, with the exception of FRQM, that this is actually the case.

-Secondly, even if we were to block the previous conclusion in solid ground, we would inevitably came to realise that NSQM are empirically inadequate because they have not succeeded in solving at least one problem, the issue of selecting a single outcome upon the measurement of a physical property (hereinafter the \emph{problem of outcomes}).\footnote{There is another issue associated with empirical adequacy, that of explaining the need to describe the theory in terms of a privileged basis, normally associated with the position.
-However, since our aim is to provide arguments \emph{contra} the claim that the theory is empirically adequate, we do not need to discuss the problem of the basis if we demonstrate that the problem of outcomes, which is a necessary condition for empirical adequacy, cannot be solved.}
+Secondly, even if we were to block the previous conclusion in solid ground, we would inevitably came to realise that NSQM are empirically inadequate in the instrumental form because they have not succeeded in solving at least one problem, the issue of selecting a single outcome upon the measurement of a physical property (hereinafter the \emph{problem of outcomes}).\footnote{There is another issue associated with instrumental empirical adequacy, that of explaining the need to describe the theory in terms of a privileged basis, normally associated with the position.
+However, since our aim is to provide arguments \emph{contra} the claim that the theory is empirically adequate in the instrumental form, we do not need to discuss the problem of the basis if we demonstrate that the problem of outcomes, which is a necessary condition for this form of empirical adequacy, cannot be solved.}